Johan Grimonprez: Curated programs

-All curated programs, in the form of a video lounge, could be seen as a media-jamming tool at the hand of an extensive collection of clips, that can be envisioned both as the joyful affirmation of a global disengagement of corporations abducting our very essence, patenting and privatizing for profit, alienating our food & bodies by creating a genetically modified variant and the catalyst of debate.
+All curated programs, in the form of a video lounge, could be seen as a media-jamming tool at the hand of an extensive collection of clips, that can be envisioned both as a global disengagement of corporations abducting our very essence, patenting and privatizing for profit, alienating our food & bodies by creating a genetically modified variant and the catalyst of debate.
 According to Grimonprez, the participatory elements would be sometimes as simple as a hot cup of coffee.
 "We would never install our video-library without having cookies, the smell of coffee and the remote control present.
 These elements already induce a platform of conviviality, an atmosphere for chatting.
 You are invited to pick up the remote to zap through your own choice of videotapes, in a way to be your own curator."